Port Washington, Wisconsin: Law and government

 Port Washington has a mayor–council government.
 The mayor is Ted Neitzke IV, who was elected to his first term on April 6, 2021.
 Seven aldermen sit on the city council.
 A full-time staff of unelected administrators manage the city's day-to-day operations.

 As part of Wisconsin's 6th congressional district, Port Washington is represented by Glenn Grothman (R) in the United States House of Representatives, and by Ron Johnson (R) and Tammy Baldwin (D) in the United States Senate.
 Duey Stroebel (R) represents Port Washington in the Wisconsin State Senate, and Robert Brooks (R) represents Port Washington in the Wisconsin State Assembly.

+Mayoral Election Results

 Fire department

 The Port Washington Fire Department formed in 1852.
 The department operates one fire station on Washington Street and had fifty-nine personnel as of December 31, 2018.
 Mark Mitchell serves as fire chief.
 The department has four divisions: fire, emergency medical services, dive team, and rescue task force.
 The rescue task force was formed in 2016 as a collaboration between law enforcement and paramedics to prepare for a mass-casualty active shooter situation.
 It was the first such task force in Ozaukee County.

 The department operates three ambulances, four fire engines, a water tanker, a Pierce heavy rescue truck, a Pierce ladder truck, a dive rescue boat, and a fireboat.